|Country Number (26?)||1968?||FIRST WAVE|

 This suggests that the Hartnell episodes may actually have aired much later than 1968, unless what "Duncan" recalls seeing were in fact repeats.

 We did look at newspapers for the late 1970s / early 1980s, but like the 1960s listings, the later TV schedules gave much more detailed billings, but we could not find any listings for Docteur Who.

 Fate of the Prints

 However, for the DVD release of The Aztecs, which has an alternative language option for part four, the Arabic soundtrack came from a film print that was apparently recovered from Morocco.
 If so, then Saudi Arabia's prints may have come from elsewhere...

-(A partial translation of that soundtrack of that episode can be read on the ARABIC page.)
+(A partial translation of the soundtrack of that episode can be read on the ARABIC page.)